versett/stylelint-config-versett/README.md

 ## Contributing

-Please read this [Quipt Documentation](https://versett.quip.com/zyEcAZ0ZosJn/How-to-Contribute-Code) for details on our code of conduct, and the process for submitting pull requests.
+Please read this [Quip Documentation](https://versett.quip.com/zyEcAZ0ZosJn/How-to-Contribute-Code) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning